President, Chief Executive Officer

 Based in Boston, Kadir works closely with Johnson & Johnson leadership to identify business needs and has responsibility for sourcing, investing and managing venture investment opportunities.
 He holds board seats for several JJDC portfolio companies.
 Some of his investments include Coherex Medical (Acquired by Biosense Webster/JNJ), Spinal Modulation (Acquired by St.Jude/ABT), Novocure (NASDAQ: NVCR), Torax Medical (Acquired by Ethicon/JNJ), Neotract (Acquired by Teleflex) and Inspire Medical Systems (NYSE: INSP).

 Kadir received a PhD and MS in Biomedical Engineering from the University of Michigan, Ann Arbor, an MBA from the Kellogg School of Management at Northwestern University, and a BS in Electrical Engineering from National Institute of Technology (REC), Trichy, India.
 Kadir was awarded the engineering alumni merit award from University of Michigan and serves on its biomedical engineering advisory board.

 Chief Development Officer, J&J Healthcare

-Fred brings both clinical and business expertise to augment and compliment the GI Windows board.
-Prior to J&J, Dr. Moll co-founded Auris Health and Hansen Robotics served as Chief Executive Officer.
-Earlier in his career, Dr. Moll co-founded Intuitive Surgical Inc., a medical device company, and served as its first Chief Executive Officer and later, its Vice President and Medical Director.
+Dr Moll brings both clinical and business expertise to augment and compliment the GI Windows board.
+He is globally recognized as the Founder of Robotics in healthcare.
+Prior to J&J, Dr. Moll co-founded Auris Health (acquired by J&J, $5.7B) and served as Chief Executive Officer.
+Earlier in his career, Dr. Moll has founded and led several Medtech companies including co-founder of Intuitive Surgical Inc. (Stock ISRG), serving as its first Chief Executive Officer.

 David Neustaedter, Ph.D